kayex/http-codes/README.md

 ```

 # Optional: Laravel alias
-Laravel users might want to set up an alias for quick access by adding the following to the alias array in `app/config/app.php`:
+Laravel users may want to set up an alias for quick access by adding the following to the alias array in `app/config/app.php`:
 ```php
 'HttpCodes'         => 'Epoch2\HttpCodes',
 ```